RefresherTowel/docs/catalyst/advanced.md

 Hard caps (min/max) are useful, but many games want **diminishing returns**:

-- "Armor gives less damage reduction as it increases."
+- “Armor gives less damage reduction as it increases.”
-- "Movement speed bonuses taper off near the cap."
+- “Movement speed bonuses taper off near the cap.”
-- "Critical chance above 60% grows slower."
+- “Critical chance above 60% grows slower.”

 Catalyst lets you plug in a **post-process** function that runs after all modifiers and families are applied, but before clamping/rounding: